JamieJarrettJJ/tensorflow-img-detect/README.md

 # 7 Days, 7 Projects - TensorFlow Image Identification (Day 7/7)

 TensorFlow application that uses MobileNet model to try and identify images which are uploaded by the user.
-Feel free to fork or download this project if you would like to try this out or use this code as the base to create your own Pathfinding Visualizer.
+Feel free to fork or download this project if you would like to try this out or use this code as the base to create your own.

 [Live Demo](https://jamiejarrettjj.github.io/tensorflow-img-detect "Live Demo")